 The income tax expense for the first half of 2024 increased to US\$20 million, compared to US\$8 million for the same period in 2023, because of a higher profit before tax.
 The profit before tax during the period ended 30 June 2024 benefited from the 85% increase in sales volume, which was partially offset by lower realised prices than in the same period in 2023.
 The expected weighted average tax rate computed for the full year 2024 based on the expected profit split is 23.7%, compared to the rate of 16% that was assumed for the first half of 2023.
 The increase of the expected tax rate for 2024 is mostly attributed to the 'BEPS Pillar Two' legislation that was implemented in Switzerland with effect from 1 January 2024, and the new corporate profit tax regime in the U.A.E.
 The effective tax rate for the first half of 2024 is 26.7%, compared to 23.8% for the same period in 2023.
-The effective tax rate of the Group is subject to effects from expenses not tax deductible in certain jurisdictions, mainly Ukraine, allowances on recognised deferred taxes in Ukraine and from the recognition or release of the provisions related to previous financial years.
-The effective tax rate of the financial year 2023, before the effect of the recognised provisions for legal disputes in Ukraine in the amount of US\$131 million in the consolidated income statement, was 26.1%.
+The effective tax rate of the Group is subject to effects from expenses not tax deductible in certain jurisdictions, mainly Ukraine, allowances on recognised deferred tax rate of the financial year 2023, before the effect of the recognised provisions for legal disputes in Ukraine in the amount of US\$131 million in the consolidated income statement, was 26.1%.
 This provision recognised as at 31 December 2023 is not tax-deductible in Ukraine and no deferred tax asset was recognised.